jovanovicisidora/Pillow-SEP/README.md

     <img src="report_images\duru_images\[AFTER]_delitem_.png" alt="Coverage After" width="600" />

+    The branch coverage was improved from 25% to 100%.
 The previous tests did not cover the key being in new_entries, if the key was already deleted and is in deleted_entries, and lastly, if there was no key.
 These coverage of three conditions (branches) were improved by calling the `_delitem_` function and by deleting the keys which were put into the new or deleted entries structure.
 The non-existent keys were checked without giving the function a key to delete, raising an error.
 Therefore, all the conditions were covered by the test cases.

 **3. Isidora**